lornebb/Building-Block-Body/README.md

-# Building-Block-Body
+# Work It Out

 It's no secret that a key to a healthy life is to be active, and for many, the hardest part is figuring out where to start.
-Building Block Body allows you to put your own workout together in blocks, from a database of other users' favourite excersizes.
+Work It Out allows you to put your own workout together in blocks, from a database of other users' favourite exercises.

 If you would like to get in touch about this project, head over to my github profile to get the details.